AbliPayTech/tazama-v4-ci-fork/README.md

 ### Overview: App-of-Apps Pattern

 The **App-of-Apps** pattern allows you to define one “root” Argo CD Application that automatically creates and manages all other microservice apps (rule-001, rule-002, event-flow, etc.).
+This will sync the services into the staging namespace and deploys images from `tazamaorg/*:2.2.0`

 This setup ensures:
 - Consistent configuration across environments (staging, production).